DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-how-we-hire-engineers.markdown

 >If we were in doubt about a candidate, this is a chance to impress us.

 We also value creativity.
 For example, one candidate created a pair of webtasks that played tic-tac-toe against each other using different heuristics.
-Another candidate, who we hired, [created a service](https://github.com/radekk/webtask-tfa-monitor) to monitor the status of user accounts using other Two-Factor-Authentication services.
+Another candidate, who we hired, [created a service](https://github.com/radekk/webtask-mfa-monitor) to monitor the status of Multi-Factor Authentication settings among different services.

 <div>
   <img style="margin: 10px; max-width: 150px; max-height:89px" src="https://cdn.auth0.com/blog/hire-engineers/interview.png">